Hastaen/webshop-javaee/README.md

 Running on Glassfish and uses Derby(MySql) as DB
 Using JTA with resource and connection pool made in Admin webconsole.

+All users created with the following script will have a password that is identical to their username. hedvig (administrator) anna (banned) kalle

 DB scripts

 CREATE TABLE Items (